 If you face criminal charges, it is in your best interest to hire a team of experienced lawyers instead of taking a public defender.
 Public defenders often handle too many cases at once.
 As a result, they are overworked and may be unable to provide you with the representation you need to create a successful defense against the prosecution.

 The sale or distribution of methamphetamine is a serious crime that requires the assistance of a skilled attorney.
 If you are convicted of distributing meth, you face between ten and forty years in prison and up to $500,000 in fines.

 If police stop you for a DUI or DWI, you must remain calm.
 Law enforcement officers are trained to look for suspicious or nervous behavior.
 Secondly, you should always have your license, registration and insurance in an easy-to-access location so you are not fumbling through your glove box.
 You should also talk as little as possible since police listen for slurred words.

 Many people believe that beating a DUI is not possible.
-However, with the seasoned team of Thomas L. Hunter, P.C. criminal defense attorneys in Portsmouth, Newport News and Hampton by your side, you may be able to reduce or possibly eliminate the charges altogether.
+However, with the seasoned team of Thomas L. Hunter, P.C. criminal defense attorneys in Chesapeake, Newport News and Hampton by your side, you may be able to reduce or possibly eliminate the charges altogether.
 Similarly, a knowledgeable attorney can assist you with speeding tickets and reckless driving citations.